 Network security is an organization’s strategy and provisions for ensuring the security of its assets and all network traffic.
-Network security is manifested in an implementation of security hardware and software.
-Network security is broken down into the following elements:
+It is manifested in an implementation of security hardware and software and is broken down into the following elements:

-If you accept that technology is critical to your company and that the management and support of that technology IT as a Service from Synoptekis equally important, then you want to establish a relationship with a Managed Services Provider like IGTech365.
+If you accept that technology is critical to your company and that the management and support of that technology IT as a Service is equally important, then you want to establish a relationship with a Managed Services Provider like IGTech365.

 The company’s IT Security Policy is the principle document for network security.
 The policy outlines the rules for ensuring the security of organizational assets.
 Employees today often utilize several tools and applications to conduct business productively.
 Policy driven from the organization’s culture supports these routines and focuses on safely enabling these tools for employees.
 Enforcement and auditing procedures for regulatory compliance to which an organization is subject are mapped out in the policy as well (HIPAA, SOX, PCI-DSS, etc.).